lynnfaraday/aresmush.com/tutorials/config/server.md

 ### HTTPS Web Portal

+{% warning %}
+These instructions apply to games **installed from** Beta 45 and higher.
+If your game was installed pre-45 (even if it's been upgraded since), [contact Faraday](/feedback.html) for a few extra steps you'll need.
+{% endwarning %}

 If you want to have your web portal use HTTPS instead of HTTP, you will need to first install a security certificate.
 [CertBot](https://certbot.eff.org/) is a really easy way to do this.

 If you're using the Ares default setup of Ubuntu/nginx, go to CertBot's website and select 'nginx' and your server's version of Ubuntu (usually either 16.04 or 18.04; you will see the version printed in your server shell when you log in.)